Classes of Aggregation Rules for Ethical Decision Making in Automated Systems: Aggregation of Permutation Processes

 In the light of Proposition \ref{pocasopciones}, it may seem that Theorem \ref{altgan} is not very relevant since there are not too many PM-efficient voting rules.
-But this is no longer the case when we consider PM-compatible permutation processes:
+But this is no longer the case, as shown by the following result, for PM-compatible permutation processes.
+As a first step, let us recall that, according to \cite{fishburn1977condorcet}, a rule verifies the Strict Condorcet Principle if it selects the alternatives that beat or tie with every other candidate.\footnote{The undefeated alternatives are called in the literature as Weak Condorcet winners or Quasi-Condorcet candidates.}